 - The potential for ad fraud/click fraud

 Let’s assume that you’ve weighed up the pros and cons of running a display ad campaign and you’ve decided it’s the right thing for your marketing goals…

 The different types of Display Ad

-When setting up your display ad in Google Ads, you’ll be able to customise the content based on the following formats.
+To create a display ad in Google Ads, you’ll be able to customise the content based on the following formats.

 Responsive Display ads

 When creating a responsive display ad, you add the content, including the text and the images.
 Google will then automatically create your ad to fit different sized and shaped placements across the web.
 What this means is that your ad could fit into a rectangle, small square or text box depending on the advertising space offered by a website.

 Put simply, your content is adjusted to fit as many sites as possible while still keeping your branding, text and images.
 The theory is that your responsive ad will show perfectly both on a mobile device, or as a huge banner across the top of a page on desktop.

 But how does it work?
 Google allows you to add up to: